Stocks, Bond Yields, Oil Fall on New China Tariffs

 By Jessica Menton

-Stocks, bond yields and oil prices dropped after President Donald Trump said that the U.S. will impose additional tariffs on China next month, highlighting how trade worries continue to rattle investors.
+Stocks, bond yields and oil prices dropped after President Trump said that the U.S. will impose additional tariffs on China next month, an abrupt escalation in trade tensions that deeply rattled investors.

-President Trump said Thursday the U.S. would impose an additional 10% tariff on $300 billion in Chinese imports beginning Sept.
-1, reviving investor concerns over trade tensions between the world's two biggest economies.
+Mr. Trump said the U.S. would impose an additional 10% tariff on $300 billion in Chinese imports beginning Sept.
+1.

 The latest round of U.S.-China trade talks concluded Wednesday without any compromise, though both sides described the talks as constructive.
 The next round will be held in September.